Compression levels commonly available

 Extra Firm Compression

 Extra firm compression is a class II medical grade.
-Extra firm compression stockings cannot be bought without a prescription and are not used as a prevention tool.
-Rather, they are used as a treatment for symptoms that classify as severe.
+Your doctor may recommend this level of compression to treat symptoms that classify as severe.
 Extra firm compression provides the following benefits:

 - Helps treatment of severe edema and lymphedema

 - Prevents the reappearance of varicose veins in a post-surgical and post-sclerotherapy treatment